 The Information Technology Resources Policy is evaluated by the annual Library Evaluation Form.
-The responses are provided to the Director of Educational Support Services by the Administration to ensure academic and administrative needs are being addressed.
+The responses are provided to the Director of Educational Support Services by the Administration to ensure that academic and administrative needs are being addressed.

-Library Hours 8:30 A.M. to 8:30 P.M.
-Monday & Tuesday 8:30 A.M. to 4:30 P.M.
-Wednesday & Thursday
+Library Hours 8:00 A.M. to 5:00 P.M.
+Monday -Thursday